innovastudio-dev/contentbox/README.md

     Shows or hides the side edit panel.

+The  **`preview.html`** is a dedicated **preview page** , which is  included in the package under the **`public/`** folder.
+It provides a clean, production-like environment for viewing the content you're editing — without the builder UI or controls.
+It’s ideal for final visual checks and ensures that your layout and styling appear as expected in a real-world context.

+In your CMS, you can also configure the preview to use an actual or production page instead of the default **`preview.html`**.

 With this setup, you now have a fully functional **custom topbar** integrated with ContentBox.js.
 You can customize the branding, layout, and behavior as needed.